 The National Day of Racial Healing (NDORH) is an opportunity for people, organizations and communities across the United States to call for racial healing, bring people together in their common humanity and take collective action to create a more just and equitable world.

-Jan.
-16, 2018 will be the second annual National Day of Racial Healing.
+January 22, 2019 will be the third annual National Day of Racial Healing.
 The day was established in 2017 by more than 550 leaders from around the United States who wanted to set aside a day to take action together.

-The past year has been particularly hard on communities of color, American Indians, the GLBT community, women, immigrants, and people with marginalized identities.
+The past two years have been particularly hard on communities of color, American Indians, the GLBT community, women, immigrants, and people with marginalized identities.
 As a profession, library workers are accustomed to advocating for these communities on the local and national level.
-Although, that will continue to be a major focus, ALA is asking that our members also be mindful of their whole selves and own identities as we continue our public and honest conversations around equity, diversity, and inclusion within the association.
+Although that will continue to be a major focus, ALA is asking that our members also be mindful of their whole selves and own identities as we continue our public and honest conversations around equity, diversity, and inclusion within the association.
 Within the profession and within the association, we too are part of these communities.

 Join our Community Conversation